trevor-baker/STAT545-participation/Lectures/Lecture_07-Sep24/cm007-notes.md

     ## 10 Afghanistan Asia       1997    41.8 22227415      635.
 59.5
     ## # ... with 1,694 more rows

-‘group\_by’ can group by a novel variable, adding a new column to the
+`group_by` can group by a novel variable, adding a new column to the
 tibble:

 ``` r